danmckeon/go-to-recipes/README.md

 # Description

-We recently learned how Ruby can interact with SQL databases and this app is meant to be an exploration of this functionality.
-I put a few of my favorite recipes on here and the app is meant to easily create a grocery list for each recipe.
-Users are able to access database items.
+This week at Dev Bootcamp, we learned how Ruby can interact with SQL databases.
+This app is meant to be an exploration of that functionality.
+I seeded the database with a few of my favorite recipes.
+Users can access one or multiple recipes and the app will generate a single grocery list that encapsulates all the recipes.

-...EDIT?
-...ADD?
-...DELETE?

 # Instructions